Skip to content

 Commissioning Roles

 There are three discrete roles within the commissioning industry that each provide value.
-Zenith’s experience, knowledge and relationship building has made us specialists in the roles of both Commissioning Authority and Commissioning Coordinator.
+Zenith’s experience, knowledge and relationship building have made us specialists in the roles of both Commissioning Authority and Commissioning Coordinator.

 Stakeholder